 Cancer Treatment & Fertility

 Most children with childhood cancers survive, thanks to effective medical care.
 Some treatments cause few or no problems with reproductive health.
-Others, though, can greatly affect fertility later on.
+Others, though, can greatly affect fertility.

 But options like sperm banking or egg freezing, done before or after cancer treatment, can help many kids grow up to start families of their own.